Olat-nji/Olat-nji/README.md

 ###

-<p align="left">I’m a software engineer / DevOps Engineer, I love building scalable, well-engineered products that can handle both the test of time and technological advancements.<br><br>- 🔭 I’m work as Software/DevOps Engineer</p>
+<p align="left">I’m a Software Engineer & DevOps Engineer, I build scalable, well-engineered products that can handle both the test of time and technological advancements.

 ###